Intha people: Language

-Culture
+Culture and religion

-Insar are overwhelmingly Buddhists and live in simple houses of wood and woven bamboo on stilts; they are largely self-sufficient farmers.
+Insar are overwhelmingly Buddhists, though there is a small Christian sect.
+They live in simple houses of wood and woven bamboo on stilts; they are largely self-sufficient farmers.
 The Insar support themselves through the tending of vegetable farms on floating gardens.

 Traditional Insar attire consists of a pink-colored short sleeved jacket and loose trousers for men.
 During the pre-colonial era, Insar women wore tailored cotton jackets called "chin in" over a penny cloth white upper garment, and a satin and silk htamein decorated in alternating shades of light and dark pink stripes and waves.
 The Insar village of Ywama is home to an indigenous type of longyi called "hat yar," which is sewn with silk and cotton fabric in varying brown and yellow stripes.

 Insar cuisine is known for its diversity of bitter soups called saykha hin (ဆေးခါးဟင်း).
 The traditional beverage of choice, brewed green tea, is served with salt.
 Traditional meals consist of cooked rice and an array of curries served in a daunglan.

 Traditional Insar dances include the lansi, lunsi, and ozigyi dances.
 Poem recitation traditions called taiktay, in which Intha bachelors and maidens recite poetry.

 The Insar are also well known for their unusual leg-rowing techniques.
 Most transportation on the lake is traditionally by small boats, or by somewhat larger boats fitted with 'long-tail' motors that are necessary because of the usual shallowness of the lake.
-Local fishermen are known for practicing a distinctive rowing style which involves standing at the stern on one leg and wrapping the other leg around the oar.
-This unique style evolved for the reason that the lake is covered by reeds and floating plants making it difficult to see above them while sitting.
+Local fishermen are known for practicing a distinctive rowing style, which involves standing at the stern on one leg and wrapping the other leg around the oar.
+This unique style evolved for the reason that the lake is covered by reeds and floating plants, making it difficult to see above them while sitting.
 Standing provides the rower with a view beyond the reeds.
-However, the leg rowing style is only practiced by the men.
-Women row in the customary style, using the oar with their hands, sitting cross legged at the stern.
+However, the leg rowing style is only practiced by men.
+Women row in the customary style, using the oar with their hands, sitting cross-legged at the stern.